 The Company defers costs directly associated with acquiring third-party financing, primarily loan origination costs and related professional expenses.
 Debt issuance costs are deferred and amortized using the effective interest rate method over the term of our senior secured term loan facility (the "Term Loan") and the straight-line method for our revolving line-of-credit (the "Revolver").
-Debt issuance costs related to long-term debt are reflected as direct deduction from the carrying amount of the debt.
-Amortization included in interest expense was \$1.4 million, \$1.4 million and \$0.9 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Debt issuance costs related to long-term debt are reflected as a direct deduction from the carrying amount of the debt.
+Amortization included in interest expense was \$1.4 million for each of the years ended December 31, 2017, 2016 and 2015, respectively.